Poi (film): Critical reception

 Saraswathy Srinivas of Rediff.com wrote "you expect so much from Balachander, a genuine icon of Tamil filmdom; if you leave adulation aside, though, you have to say that his latest film disappoints".
 Nowrunning wrote "Poi lacks the marks of KB's earlier films".
 Malini Mannath of Chennai Online wrote "Poi seems more of a self-indulgent trip for the director, crafted without any thought of audience sensibilities."
 Lajjavathi of Kalki praised the performances of star cast, music and cinematography and noted though despite some of the scenes feeling dated, she called the film as emotional struggle with true lovers.
-Reviewing the Telugu-dubbed version Abaddam, Mosagallaku Mosagadu of Idlebrain wrote that Balachander "is still capable of narrating a sensitive story very sensibly, but his commercial sense is completely out-dated".
+Reviewing the Telugu-dubbed version Abaddam, Idlebrain wrote that Balachander "is still capable of narrating a sensitive story very sensibly, but his commercial sense is completely out-dated".